Muhammadjunaidmalik1/SpectraSense-Advanced-PCB-Visio-thermal-fault-detection-system/README.md

 # SpectraSense-Advanced-PCB-Visio-thermal-fault-detection-system
-The repository for Advanced PCB Visio-thermal fault detection system developed at SICK hackathon.
+The repository for Advanced PCB Visio-thermal fault detection system developed at SICK hackathon 2025 at Makerspace Munich.

 ## Overview
 SpectraSense is an advanced PCB fault detection system that uses visual and thermal imaging to identify defects in soldering process and keep record of those defects.